fengtingzhang/blog/_posts/2018-04-26-gothamgo-2018-workshop-afternoon.md

 ## Pointers
-* pointers are simpler, no pointer arithmatic and can't overwrite memory locations
+* pointers are simpler, no pointer arithmetics and can't overwrite memory locations

 ### `pass by value` vs `pass by reference`